htautau/hhntup/docs/hadhad/intro.rst

 * Look at sideband above 180GeV to check shape and norm
 * Use SS for VBF norm but !OS for QCD in plots after norm to smooth it out Check that BDTJetScore is still well modeled.
+* Next skims: use baseline trigger and make separate skim with new triggers E- and H7-
+* Add new runs to skim

 Notes